Neffc/narg/README.md

   Example: `narg -s oil water blood oil water alcohol`
-Above example will search for a seed with a Lively Concoction recipe with oil, water, and blood, and an Alchemical Precursor recipe with oil, water, and alcohol.
+Above example will search for a seed with a Lively Concoction recipe with oil, water, and blood, and an Alchemic Precursor recipe with oil, water, and alcohol.

 If you have any questions or encounter any issues, feel free to message me on Discord or ping me in the #alchemy channel @Neff#6398.